-If a report of Sexual Misconduct involves a minor (an individual under the age of 19), Nebraska law requires the College report this to the Department of Health and Human Services within 24 hours.
+If a report of Sex Discrimination or Sexual Misconduct involves a minor (an individual under the age of 19), Nebraska law requires Clarkson College report this to the Department of Health and Human Services within 24 hours.

 B. Anonymous Reporting